DoviniJ/GxEprsDummy/README.md

 1 779322 snp_54040617 A G G N ADDxCOVAR1 7916 0.0132222001691214 0.0938807 0.140788 0.888037 .
 ```
 B_out.gxe.sum - This contains GWEIS summary statistics of all interaction SNP effects, when the outcome is binary.

+In addition to the output files, users can assign the function to an object and call each component in the output files separately.
+See manual.pdf for examples.

 **Command**
 ```